-AU faculty believe inquiry goes hand-in-hand with the curiosity that characterizes life-long learners.
-The Habits of Mind help you broaden your knowledge base and prepare you to draw connections between your Core experience, classes in your majors/minors, and lives after AU.
+What makes a Habit of Mind course different than an elective?
+AU Core faculty believe inquiry goes hand-in-hand with the curiosity that characterizes life-long learners.
+The Habits of Mind move beyond memorizing information to help prepare you to develop questions and draw connections between your Core experience, classes in your majors/minors, and life after AU.

-- Brand new or revised courses get added each semester.
-Refer to the drop-down menu for the appropriate semester to learn what’s been added or confirm which courses can be used to satisfy a Habit of Mind requirement.
+- Use the course list below to learn what’s been added or confirm which courses can be used to satisfy a Habit of Mind requirement.
 Prior iterations of approved courses will not satisfy the requirement.

 - You may count, with permission of the relevant teaching unit, one Habit of Mind course toward each major or minor you pursue.

-- Up to two courses taken abroad can be used to satisfy AU Core requirements.
+- Up to two appropriately designated courses taken abroad can be used to satisfy AU Core requirements.
+See our Core Abroad page for additional details.

 *Transfer Students should consult the Academic Regulations for specialized guidance.